We are delighted to welcome the following speakers at the REPAIR is THE FUTURE conference held on the 27th March 2020 in Leuven:

 Ernestas Oldyrevas, program manager, will present the sustainable product policy work of ECOS with a particular focus on consumer electronics.
 He will demonstrate the role that policy-makers at the EU level can play in making product design more amenable to repair, and discuss the upcoming challenges and opportunities.

-Ellen Bracquene, researcher at KU Leuven (Centre for Industrial Management), will present recently developed methods to evaluate product repairability.
+Ellen Bracquene, researcher at KU Leuven – Centre for Industrial Management (BE), will present recently developed methods to evaluate product repairability.
 She will also reveal recent research conducted in collaboration with repair centrers on the application of those methods.

 Maja Van Der Velden is Associate Professor at the University of Oslo (NO) – Faculty of Mathematics and Natural Sciences.
 Her research is focused on the design and impact of emerging technologies, in particular the interaction of technologies with people, societies and planet, with sustainability impacts of electronics design, youth and health informatics, and the impacts of digitalization on local knowledges as special interests.
 Informed by Science and Technology Studies, Systems Thinking, and Critical Theory of Technology, she pursues topics in the field of design, human computer interaction, and information systems.